opensafely/documentation/Onboarding analysts.md

 The repo contains a working Study Definition (`study_definition.py`) which you can use to retreive codelists and create dummy data.
 Before making any changes to `study_definition.py` to match your study (which will need to be properly version controlled in git), it's important to understand how the study definition is used by `cohortextractor`.
 Without `cohortextractor` you won't be able to run and test any changes that you've made to `study_definition.py` or the codelists.

-To confirm you can use `cohortextractor`, go to a terminal and submit `cohortextractor --help`, which will list all the ways in which you can use it.
+To use `cohortextractor` the directory of your terminal needs to be a research repo directory.
+You can do this using `cd c:/my-repos-folder/my-repo`.
+To confirm you can use `cohortextractor` submit `cohortextractor --help`, which will list all the ways in which you can use it.
 You can also use `cohortextractor generate_cohort --help` to learn more about the `generate_cohort` command, for example.

 Some of these commands are discussed in detail below.
-Remember that to run any of these commands for your specific local repository, you need to change the direct of your prompt to be the repo directory using for example `cd c:/my-repos-folder/my-repo`.

 #### `generate_cohort`
 This will create a dummy dataset for you, `outputs/input.csv`, based on the _expectations_ declared in the study definition.
 Use it for example like this: